telerik/kendo-react-layout/docs/tabstrip/overview.md

 # TabStrip Overview

-The Kendo UI TabStrip displays a collection of tabs with associated content, which allow the user to open many pages inside a single window.
-Each tab represents a separate location and by selecting a particular tab, the user navigates between the tab pages.
+The Kendo UI TabStrip displays a collection of tabs with associated content, which allow the user to switch between different views inside a single component.

 The Kendo UI TabStrip component for React is part of the Layout `npm` package of the Kendo UI suite for React.